patryk995/Image-Search-Web-App/README.md

 ## Short Description

 Logic and states are done and saved in Redux, so all components are functional except Search.js.
 Whole App design is based on css flex without fall-backs for older browsers support.
+Infinite scroll is used - after user submit keyword, first 30 images are loaded, when he scroll to the bottom of page next 30 images are loaded.

 ### Usage Instructions